senaonp/textShift/README.md

 - error handling for specific unicode characters

 ## cipher options
-- shift each character by number
+(1) shift each character by number
-- reverse the text
+(2) reverse the text
-- reverse text within each partition
+(3) reverse text within each partition
-- swap nth character with offset
+(4) swap nth character with offset
-- swap offset nth character with offset
+(5) swap offset nth character with offset
+(6) swap character pairs using step sequence
-- move text subset to index
+(7) move text subset to index
-- sequence by partition
+(8) sequence by partition
-- sequence by every set of x characters
+(9) sequence by every set of x characters
-- insert text at index
+(10) insert text at index
-- insert randomly generated text at index
+(11) insert randomized text at index
-- insert random Unicode text using step sequence
+(12) insert randomized text using step sequence
-- insert variable length Unicode text using step sequence

-- shift text subset
+(13) insert variable-sized, randomized text using step sequence (14) shift text subset
-- shift multiple text subsets
+(15) shift multiple text subsets
-- shift nth character by number
+(16) shift nth character by number
-- shift offset nth character by number
+(17) shift offset nth character by number
+(18) shift step sequence characters
+(19) shift text subsets using step sequence
-- shift characters by partition indices
+(20) shift characters by partition indices
-- shift step sequence characters
-- shift each character by multiple
+(21) shift each character by multiple
-- shift subset of text by multiple
+(22) shift subset of text by multiple
-- shift multiple subsets of text by multiple
+(23) shift multiple subsets of text by multiple
-- shift step sequence characters by multiple
-- shift nth character by multiple
+(24) shift nth character by multiple
-- shift offset nth character by multiple
+(25) shift offset nth character by multiple
+(26) shift step sequence characters by multiple
+(27) shift text subsets by multiple using step sequence (28) shift characters by partition indices by multiple

 ## feature wishlist
 - cipher types:
-  - swap at step sequence pair
   - move character subset to step sequence indices
-  - shift text subset at every step sequence
-  - multiplicative shift text subset at every step sequence
   - for every set of characters of size x, shift the specified character indices in each set
   - for every set of characters of size x, multiply the specified character indices in each set
   - copy text subset to index
   - substitution swap 2 characters within text
-  - swap at offset of every instance of specified char
 - buttons to generate randomized inputs (e.g. index lists)
 - documentation page to visualize encoding using example text